Best new cars for greener driving in 2022

 The new Insignia was announced in 2019 but the 2022 launch date could be pushed by a year if internet murmurs are to be believed.
 Based on the Peugeot platform, the new Opel could have 1.5-liter four-cylinder diesel and gasoline engines, complemented by two PHEVs – but there are hints it may even be reinvented entirely.
 For now, all accounts point to a crossover.

-Named after Barcelona’s El Born district and formerly revealed as a Seat concept, the new Cupra Born is a performance-oriented small electric car that hits roads in 2021 with a 62kWh battery delivering 204hp/310Nm and a WLTP range of up to 427km.
+Named after Barcelona’s El Born district and formerly revealed as a Seat concept, the new Cupra Born is a performance-oriented small electric car that went out on the roads in 2021 with a 62kWh battery delivering 204hp/310Nm and a WLTP range of up to 427km.
 Positioned against the Volkswagen ID.3, the dynamic and sustainability-oriented Born will add several new versions in 2022.
 The top-end model features an 82kWh battery delivering 231hp/310Nm and a WLTP range of 540km – though the top speed will be 160km.

 Toyota’s edgy new EV, the 2022 BZ4X crossover, is a class apart from its petrol-powered SUVs.
 It’ll need that to take on the likes of the Volkswagen ID.4, but also other premium EVs such as the Ford Mustang Mach E, Chevrolet Bolt EUV, Hyundai Kona Electric and Tesla Model Y. But the BZ4X looks impressive right now: solar panels on the roof, a battery that goes 450km on a full charge, 0-100 in 7.7 seconds, and an intelligent, connected cockpit with 12-inch touchscreen and MyT app.
 With the brand’s excellent lifecycle, the Toyota BZ4X could be a contender.